Shannon Airport recognises its responsibility to minimise the impact of the

 Shannon Airport’s waste management policy involves effective management of a

-number of waste streams including in-flight catering waste, recyclables and
+number of waste streams including airport generated general waste, recyclables and

 Some of the more notable recycling initiatives include

-the recycling of office paper, inkjet/laser cartridges and batteries.
+the recycling of office paper, inkjet/laser cartridges, batteries and waste electrical and electronic equipment (WEEE).

 The running and operation of Shannon Airport requires a